Copyright © 2010, 2016

 Abraham Lincoln and His Parentage

-No, the man in the center is not Lincoln's father, but it is his first cousin, Jacob Lincoln (1815-1889).
-On Jacob's right and left, of course, are photographs of the President (1809-1865).
-Jacob's father was Josiah, brother of President Lincoln's father, Thomas.
+No, the man in the center photo is not Lincoln's father, but it is his first cousin, Jacob Lincoln (1815-1889).
+Jacob's father was Josiah, brother of President Lincoln's father, Thomas Lincoln.
 Had the President lived another ten or fifteen years and shaved his beard, he may well have passed for a twin of Jacob, except perhaps for the mouth.
 Jacob's mouth, in fact, appears to have been affected by paralysis, perhaps from a stroke, altering its natural form.
 It should be noted also that Lincoln's eyes may appear dark in photographs, but he described them in his 1859 autobiography as grey.

 Notably, not one original source has been located to support the testimonies solicited by Herndon and others claiming an Enloe parentage for the President.
 If physical resemblance is any evidence of a blood relationship as Enlow suggests, however, the above comparison cannot be ignored.
 In any case, there is more to one's genetic make-up than one's father, and Thomas Lincoln's physical appearance may well have resulted from his own mother's DNA rather than that of the Lincolns.